Tasyaak/hantek-scope/README.md

 For voltage conversion, the package can use either:

-* nominal conversion derived from the current vertical scale
+- nominal conversion derived from the current vertical scale
-* explicit calibration coefficients from `VERT_CAL_DB`
+- explicit calibration coefficients from `VERT_CAL_DB` in `hantek_scope.calibration`

 If you do not yet have a validated calibration profile for your probe or acquisition path, start with nominal settings and describe that choice explicitly in your experiment documentation

+The scripts in `scripts/calibration` are intended for **manual calibration workflow**:
+- estimating vertical calibration coefficients for a specific acquisition path
+- validating those coefficients
+- updating the values stored in `VERT_CAL_DB`

+These scripts are not required for basic acquisition They are maintenance utilities for building and checking the calibration table used by `make_scan_params_from_db(...)`

 ## Error handling and operational notes